drumnation/javascript-interview-prep-questions/README.md

 8. Prioritize above the fold content
 9. Use a content delivery network

 ### What frameworks have you used?
 What are the pros and cons of each?
-Why do people use frameworks?
-What kinds of problems do frameworks solve?

 React tries to lessen the burden of making HTTP requests, using Apis in projects is easier, whilst maintaining a cross browser compatibility, something that jQuery was hailed for 10 year ago.
 React also makes it possible for its components to be reused across an app, thus reducing the typing efforts of the developer.